Clemapfel/jluna/docs/manual.md

 1234
 ```

 While both ways get us the desired value, neither is a good way to actually manage the variable itself.
 How do we reassign it?
-Can we dereference the c-pointer?
+Can we dereference the C-pointer?
 Who has ownership of the memory?
 Is it safe from the garbage collector? <br>All these questions are hard to manage using the C-API, however `jluna` offers a one-stop-shop solution: `jluna::Proxy`.

 ### Proxies

 A proxy holds two things: the **memory address of its value** and a **symbol**.
 We'll get to the symbol later, for now, let's focus on the memory:<br>
 Memory held by a proxy is safe from the julia garbage collector (GC) and assured to be valid.
-This means we don't have to worry about keeping a reference, or pausing the GC when modifying the variable.
-Any memory, be it temporary or something explicitly referenced by a julia-side variable or `Base.Ref`, is guaranteed to be safe to access as long as a C++-side proxy points to it
+This means we don't have to worry about keeping a reference or pausing the GC when modifying the variable.
+Any memory, be it temporary or something explicitly referenced by a julia-side variable or `Base.Ref`, is guaranteed to be safe to access as long as a C++-side proxy points to it.

 We rarely create a proxy ourself, most of the time it will be generated for us by `State::(safe_)eval` or similar functions: